Dissecting Cellulitis – Hair & Scalp Expert

 More than one of the above treatments may be needed to halt the disorder and to prevent permanent hair loss.

 Is there a cure?

-Dissecting cellulitis of the scalp is a chronic condition, which can flare up frequently, especially if you are not on correct treatments.
-While there is no cure, early treatment can help to reduce scarring of the scalp and prevent permanent hair loss.
+Dissecting cellulitis of the scalp is a chronic condition.
+It can flare up frequently, especially if you are not on the correct treatments.
+While there is no cure, early treatment can help to reduce scarring of the scalp.
+Furthermore, this prevents permanent hair loss.

 At Eternal Dermatology + Aesthetics, our Hair and Scalp Center is a tertiary care center for the most complex and advanced cases of hair loss and scalp disease.
 If you’re tired dealing with these issues, then you’ve come to the right place.

 For a knowledgeable consultation on skin injury and possible infection, you may call 301-678-5772.
 Also, you can book an appointment online.
 Dr. Ife Rodney is a board-certified dermatologist and dermatopathologist.
 She is an expert in skincare, anti-aging, and skin rejuvenation for all skin types.
 Eternal Dermatology is conveniently located in Fulton, MD.
 We also serve Clarksville, Columbia, Ellicott City, Laurel, Bowie, Silver Spring, and Howard County, Maryland